timebertt/term-paper-servicemesh/README.md

 ## About

-This paper was written by Tim Ebert as part of his Master studies in Computer Science at the [DHBW Center for Advanced Studies](https://www.cas.dhbw.de/) (CAS).
+This is a term paper written by Tim Ebert as part of his Master studies in Computer Science at the [DHBW Center for Advanced Studies](https://www.cas.dhbw.de/) (CAS).

 Copyright (c) 2021 Tim Ebert